 During the early 1940s, Martha got her own radio show on NBC; this is where the nickname "Liltin' Martha Tilton" was conjured up.
 The nickname stuck with her ever since.
 Martha also did a number of recordings for Standard Transcriptions in 1941.
 These were made to supply radio stations with music during a large ASCAP strike.
 She recorded 17 songs during this time and another seven later.

-Martha also sang briefly with Artie Shaw, recording one song with his band, "Dreamin' Out Loud."
+Martha also sang briefly with Artie Shaw, recording two sides with his band, "Dreamin' Out Loud " and " Now' We Know."

 In 1942, Martha's career really took off, when she was contacted by Johnny Mercer to join Capitol Records; Mercer had just co-founded the new label with Buddy DeSylva and Glenn Wallichs and Martha became their first signed artist.
 Unlike working with Goodman, Martha got to choose many of the songs she recorded at Capitol.
 There, she produced many of her hit recordings: "I'll Walk Alone," "A Stranger In Town," "A Fine Romance."
 "Connecticut," "I'll Remember April" (Martha's favorite song), "The Angels Cried," and to my ears the best recording of "And The Angel Sings."